 Good news!
 You can still get what you want.

 When you resonate with your needs, you will attract the people, places, and things that you want.
 It’s this shift in energy that gives you the ability to get what you want.
 But what may surprise you in the process of getting your needs met is your want may change.

 Oftentimes when you get what you need, the want either fades away or transforms into something entirely different.
 Either way, having your needs met will really be the sweet sound of music in your life.

-I’d love to hear your experience of connecting your wants with your needs with the exercise above.
 What do you want right now and what do you think is the real need behind your want?
-Or, tell me about a time you got something you wanted.
+Or, think of a time when you got something you wanted.
 In looking back, what was the bigger need that want fulfilled for you?